weizhenFrank/DeepPhospho/README.md

 * InstanceName will fully overwrite the instance name which was defined as the combination of ExpName, DataName and some other information as default
 * TaskPurpose can be set to one of 'Train' or 'Predict' (case is ignored)
 * PretrainParam is used
-  * as pre-trained parameter for fine-tuning, and it can be empty in training mode
+  * as pre-trained parameter for fine-tuning, and it can be empty in training mode to train the parameters ab initio
   * as model parameter to load for predicting, and it must be pointed to an vailid path of parameter file
 * Intensity_DATA_CFG
   * DataName is used as the identifier of this dataset